Polkadot-Blockchain-Academy/pba-content/syllabus/5-Substrate/Transaction-Pool-Slides.md

 * Make fast pre-checks
 * Determine whether the transaction is ready now or may be ready in the future
+* Determine a dependency graph among the transactions
 * Give the transaction a priority

 ---v